zezit/CS50-WebProgramming/README.md

 # CS50-WebProgramming

-These are the projecs that i'm doing CS50’s Web Programming with Python and JavaScript course.
+These are the projecs that i'm doing for the CS50’s Web Programming with Python and JavaScript course.